Chart Color Schemes

 Lauderdale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Lauderdale's dwelling structure, as per the latest Census, consisted of 94.2% houses and 5.8% other dwellings.
-In comparison, Hobart metro had 93.4% houses and 6.6% other dwellings.
+Lauderdale's dwelling structure, as per the latest Census, comprised 94.2% houses and 5.8% other dwellings.
+In Hobart metro, this was 85.3% houses and 14.7% other dwellings.
 Home ownership in Lauderdale stood at 39.8%, with mortgaged dwellings at 49.9% and rented ones at 10.3%.
-The median monthly mortgage repayment was $1,600, higher than Hobart metro's $1,538.
-The median weekly rent in Lauderdale was $405, compared to Hobart metro's $350.
-Nationally, Lauderdale's mortgage repayments were lower at $1,600 versus Australia's average of $1,863, while rents were higher at $405 compared to the national figure of $375.
+The median monthly mortgage repayment in Lauderdale was $1,600, higher than Hobart metro's $1,517.
+Median weekly rent in Lauderdale was $405, compared to Hobart metro's $350.
+Nationally, Lauderdale's mortgage repayments were lower at $1,863 and rents higher at $375.

 Frequently Asked Questions - Housing